Across the Universe (film): Production

-Release and reception
+Release

 The film's release date and release pattern became the subject of some media and public discussion.
-The film had been originally scheduled for release in 2006.
-The release was postponed as the editing process became extended and internal disputes arose.
+The film had been originally scheduled for release in November 2006.
+The release was postponed because the editing process became extended and internal disputes arose.
 The film was subsequently scheduled for a wide release on approximately 1000 US screens on September 28, 2007.
 In early September 2007, Sony announced that the release would be brought forward to September 14, 2007, with a "platform release" pattern starting on a small number of screens—with additional screens to be added in subsequent weeks.

 The film received its world premiere on Monday, September 10, 2007, at the Toronto International Film Festival.
 The film was then given a very limited "platform release" on 27 screens in the US on Friday, September 14.
 The film had the second-highest "per-screen" average on its opening weekend.
 In the following three weeks, the release was gradually expanded to select regions.
 After four weeks in limited release, on October 12, the film was elevated to a comparatively broader release on 954 US screens, breaking into the US box office top ten at #8.